 Breathe through windproof face mask, or pull down the hinged mask

-Small hole but mouthpiece can be pulled down as material is stretchy (no hinge)
+Small mouth hole but mouthpiece can be pulled down as material is stretchy (no hinge)

 Barrier panel over the forehead and ears insulates from windchill, and works in conjunction with P.R.O.
 Thermal to wick moisture and keep your head dry.